How much curve is too much? A urologist’s guide to penis curvature and Peyronie’s disease

 Bottom line

-A 5 to 30 degree penis curve is often normal if it is not painful and sex is working well.
-Consider evaluation if curvature is more than about 30 degrees, painful, progressive, or function-limiting.
+Slight curvature is often normal if it is longstanding, not painful, and sex is working well.
+Consider evaluation if the curve is new, worsening, painful, linked to a palpable plaque, or interfering with sex; curves over about 30 degrees are more likely to cause functional problems.
 A urologist can measure the curve, check for plaque, and match treatment to whether Peyronie’s is active or stable.

 References